 Some of the founders we spoke with shared experiences of meeting venture capitalists on dates.
 If not VCs, they often end up meeting enterprising men who would later help them scale business.
 Since the startup ecosystem is a relatively new game for many women, dating apps help them meet like-minded people who show interest in their business.
 Many a time, these women also end up sharing their knowledge about starting a business.

-Dating apps act as both professional and personal platforms for these ambitious young women.
 One of the founders also shared a story of meeting an investor online who later offered seed funding looking at the interesting narrative she had.

 Most apps today use machine learning-based algorithms to connect people based on ideology, beliefs, ambitions and interests.
 These apps offer questions on topics like politics, elections, and voting, Game of Thrones, food and travel to assess a person.